 We had booked our Disneyland Paris in a day tickets together with the Disneyland Fastpass in advance.
 Arriving quite early we were greeted with lengthy queues spilling out into the forecourt.
 These were the queues just for security to enter the park area.
 There are multiple security points spread across the forecourt – just get in a queue that seems short.
 Bags were checked and then we were in.

 Because we had already purchased our Disneyland Paris day passes, we were able to skip that queue and proceed to the check in to convert our Fastpass order into the tickets we needed to enter.
-One of the friendly Disneyland Paris staff helped us with the touch screens so we were on our way promptly.
+One of the friendly Disneyland Paris staff helped us with the touch screens so we were on our way promptly with our Paris Disneyland tickets.

 It was a very hot June day when we travelled to Disneyland Paris and queues for most rides were lengthy.
 We were very grateful we had purchased the Disneyland Paris Fastpass which significantly reduced the time we spent queuing in the hot sun.
 Even with the Fastpass though we still spent up to 20minutes queueing for the Pirates of the Caribbean ride.